ChrisRawstone/MachineTranslation/README.md

-# Implemtation of IBM model 2 using different initializations
+# Implementation of IBM Model 2 using different initializations

-To run the code do the following commands in the terminal
+To run the code write the following commands in the terminal

-python hwEM_model2 > alignment
+python EM_model2 > alignment

 python score-alignments < alignment